justinfagnani/route/README.md

 Further Goals
 -------------

- * Integration with Web UI so that the changing of UI views can happen automatically.
+ * Integration with Polymer so that the changing of UI views can happen automatically.
  * Handling different HTTP methods to help implement REST APIs.
  * Automatic generation of REST URLs from a single URL pattern, similar to Ruby